omriav/blended-latent-diffusion/README.md

 You can choose the specific image indices that you want to reconstruct.
 The results will be saved in `outputs/edit_results/samples/reconstructed_optimization`.

 # Citation
-If you find this useful for your research, please cite the following:
+If you find this project useful for your research, please cite the following:
 ```bibtex
 @article{avrahami2022blended_latent,
         title={Blended Latent Diffusion},